-- The challenges we face in life require collaboration and a sharing of wisdom across the generations
+- The challenges we face in life require collaboration across generations

-The Model helps create a learning environment that supports genuine and authentic connections – in other words, great communities.
-Young people can flourish when they feel understood and supported by the community around them.
+The Creative Community Model helps cultivate a learning environment in which genuine and authentic connections flourish, problems are solved collaboratively, and learning comes alive.
+Young people thrive when they feel understood and supported by the community around them.
 Without the fear of being put down, their ideas and imaginations take flight.
 This, in turn, creates an atmosphere of respect, co-operation and engagement.
-So we help teachers, trainers and facilitators establish a trusting, judgement-free environment where everyone feels safe enough to be themselves.
+The Model gives teachers, trainers and facilitators the tools, strategies and mindset to establish a trusting, judgement-free environment where everyone feels safe enough to take creative risks to fuel learning, to find their inner purpose, to be and accept themselves.

 The Creative Community Model can be used with groups of all ages and sizes from 45 minute meetings to multi-day residential camps.

 We have found that the deepest transformations happen in a seven-day residential camps are the best way to bring the Creative Community Model into play – and we can help you set them up.
 However, any workshop or programme can include the same transformative elements:

 - Powerful group bonding established from the start.

 - Buy-in created through community agreements with the young people involved.

 - A highly experiential learning process.

 - Exercises that cater for a wide range of learning styles.